 Introducing Safe Sundays:

 Stage West currently requires that staff and visitors wear masks at all times inside the building.
 This is critical to keeping our unmasked performers safe.
 Our production teams undergo regular testing to check for Covid-19.
 If at any time a production team member tests positive, they are not able to rejoin the team until they are negative again, in accordance with Stage West’s contract with Actors’ Equity Association (AEA), the union for professional actors and stage managers.
 Having even one member of the team out, especially an actor, means the entire production shuts down until all test negative.
 Our actors perform mask-free in order to deliver an excellent theatrical experience.
 Therefore, in an All-In effort to keep our performers healthy, during High and Substantial Transmission periods (Levels Red and Orange), we require that all present must wear a mask to cover mouth and nose at all times.
-The one exception for guests is during active consumption of food or beverages while in the Lobby Cafe, and drinks while in the theatre.
+The one exception for guests is during active consumption of food and beverages while in the Lobby Cafe, and drinks while in the theatre.
 Masks must be kept on at all times except for a dip down for a quick sip of a beverage.
 Actively holding a glass is not the same as actively drinking.
 This "dip down" will be demonstrated during curtain speeches.
 Any violators of this simple rule will be asked to leave.

 Absolutely no contact between the production teams (actors, stage managers) and audience members is allowed at any time due to the AEA restrictions.
 No public is allowed backstage at any time.
 Audience may not wait after performances to speak with production team members.
 Any mingling between audience and performers on Stage West property could result in the production being shut down.

 In an effort to combat community spread of the novel coronavirus within Stage West, the following measures have been put in place: